 Chemical peels occur whenever an acid is put on the skin.
 For example, when people apply over-the-counter creams to their face, such as glycolic acid, vitamin C (ascorbic acid) or Retin-A (retinoic acid) they are actually doing a very mild chemical peel to their skin.
 On the other hand, in-office chemical peels, such as the ones Dr. Laufer perform, are stronger and more effective.

 There are various types and strengths of chemical peels.
 Dr. Laufer customizes the treatment for each patient, depending on the skin condition being treated.
 For example, there is a general “freshening” peel, a peel to improve fine lines and wrinkles, a peel to reduce excess pigmentation, and a peel to improve acne.
 Some people get maintenance chemical peels just to make their skin feel softer and smoother, and for a brighter, more even complexion.

 What To Expect After Treatment

-Treatment is painless, with only a brief feeling of mild to moderate warmth.
+Usually treatment causes a mild to moderate feeling of warmth.
+With stronger peels it may feel hot, but just for a few seconds.
 Skin reaction after treatment depends on the strength of the chemical peel.
-Mild to moderate redness may occur immediately after treatment.
-After a few days, mild to moderate flaking of the skin may occur.
+It may range from light redness for a day or two, to more persistent redness and flaking of the skin for a few days.
 A good sunscreen and moisturizer is required for a few days after treatment, and sun exposure should be minimized.

 Chemical Peel Treatment